CAD97/sorbus/README.md

 > **Author Note:**
 > As of current, I'm yet unsure whether this needs specific support at the green (sorbus) level, or
 > just the red (rowan) level.
 Either way, this is adding back in a form of mutability into the
-> immutable tree, and the red tree pointers have very _interesting_ semantics (that I should write
+> immutable tree, and the red tree pointers have very _interesting_ ownership semantics (that I should
-> up a design document for once I've given the red tree the same rework and polish that I've given
+> write up a design document for once I've given the red tree the same rework and polish that I've given
 > the green tree in sorbus), so it needs to be done carefully.
 I suspect the best design will end up
 > being to store the root as [`ArcSwap`], using the already existing "replacement" API, and swapping
 > the new node back in.
 This doesn't require any support at the green level.
 Using `ArcSwap`